Submit an Article

 Article preview

 The author of this note has repeatedly emphasized the important role of ferruginous chlorites in the composition of the ores of a number of tin deposits.
-However, as the practice of prospecting shows, the existing information is still clearly insufficient.
-At present, there are sufficient grounds to assert that ferruginous chlorites are specifically characteristic minerals for a large group of tin deposits belonging to the so-called. cassiterite-sulfide formation.
-For example, in almost all ore-bearing areas of the vast northeastern metallogenic province we now know representatives of the “chlorite” variety of cassiterite-sulfide deposits.
-Also increasing the value of chloritization as a prospecting feature is the fact that chlorite-rich deposits are almost certainly some of the highest quality tin concentrations, both in terms of reserves and ore content.
-In any case, the percentage of industrially interesting objects in this group is very high.
-Thus, although ferruginous chlorites are not a monopoly on tin deposits, their value as a prospecting feature for tin ores remains almost in full force.
+However, as prospecting practice shows, the existing information is still clearly insufficient.
+At present, there are sufficient grounds to assert that ferruginous chlorites are specifically characteristic minerals for a large group of tin deposits belonging to the so‑called cassiterite‑sulfide formation.
+For example, in almost all ore districts of the vast northeastern metallogenic province, we now know representatives of the “chlorite” variety of cassiterite‑sulfide deposits.
+The value of chloritization as a prospecting indicator is further enhanced by the fact that chlorite‑rich deposits are almost indisputably among the highest quality concentrations of tin, both in terms of reserves and ore grade.
+In any case, the proportion of deposits of industrial interest in this group is very high.
+Thus, although ferruginous chlorites are not exclusive to tin deposits, their value as a prospecting indicator for tin ores remains almost in full force.